-For most of us, our irrigation systems haven't been used since October or November--unless it came on and caused a frozen wonderland like the pictures to the right!
-That's good that it's been off.
+For most of us, our irrigation systems haven’t been used since October or November – -unless it came on and caused a frozen wonderland.
+That’s good that it’s been off.
 Before simply turning it on to run the last program it was running in the fall, it should be visually checked out to ensure that all is working well with it.
-I'm talking about setting a test program on your controller and visually inspecting the system to ensure that it's working the way you expect it to, so that when you do start using it more frequently you won't be surprised by high water bills, dying landscapes, or spotty coverage.
+I’m talking about setting a test program on your controller and visually inspecting the system to ensure that it’s working the way you expect it to, so that when you do start using it more frequently you won’t be surprised by high water bills, dying landscapes, or spotty coverage.

 Since the inspection doesn’t need to take too long, again, it’s just a visual, you’re going to run the sprinkler system on the test program, or program in your own test program, for only 1 or 2 minutes per station.
 When you turn it on to run manually you are looking for problems like:

-heads that are covered by shrubs (sidenote: plants continue to grow after sprinklers are orginally installed, so heads may not spray what they are "supposed" to if the shrub has grown up and covered the head completely); it's time to trim the shrub or move the head;
+- heads that are covered by shrubs (side note: plants continue to grow after sprinklers are originally installed, so heads may not spray what they are “supposed” to if the shrub has grown up and covered the head completely); it’s time to trim the shrub or move the head;

-areas of low water presssure--this could indicate a leak in the water line, or a broken head and may require additional time to inspect or calling a licensed irrigator to check it out; and
+- areas of low water pressure — this could indicate a leak in the water line, or a broken head and may require additional time to inspect or calling a licensed irrigator to check it out; and

 While the system is running, you can make notes of where the problems are to address once you’ve run through all the stations, or try to fix them while the system’s running.
 I recommend a water resistant jacket for that, or warmer weather and a swimsuit!
 Once you’ve adjusted the heads and make what fixes are needed, you are good to go in running the system through fully, knowing it will be efficient and effective in watering your landscape.
 That’s good!

 Remember, when setting your controller for the spring, it’s best to start slow; watering once per week or less is plenty for this time for year and the City is still under Stage I water restrictions.